Last Updated on December 5, 2023 by melissanreynolds

 “Snuggle up on the sofa with my quilt, pillows and teddies.
 Watch TV and cuddle my cats.
 That’s how I deal with a flare haha xx.”

-Your turn, will you share your tips for coping during a flare?
+Your turn, will you share your tips for coping during a fibromyalgia flare up[?